 Below you will find information on diet, accomodation, toys, companionship, safety and health.
 If you wish to read a little more about budgerigar parakeets, like why some are called American and some English, then simply click here.

 Now, how does this information help us plan our budgie care?

-As you now know budgies live in grassland areas, this means that their diet is mostly made up of seeds.
+As you now know budgies live in grassland areas, this means that their diet is mostly made up of seeds and greens.
 They have access to a variety of grasses, including Mitchell grass, spinifex grasses, wild oats, canary grass and many others.
 These supply the budgie with seeds of varying development from newly formed and unripe, through to fully ripe dry seeds like those we see in pet shops.

 They have access to a range of trees that provide them with leaves, buds, fruit and bark to chew on.
-Budgies are also known to eat the charcoal from burned trees on occasion, which is believed to help in times of
+Budgies are also known to eat the charcoal from burned trees on occasion, which is believed to help in times of illness.

 As far as drinking goes, budgies access water wherever they can find it

 from natural sources such as ponds and puddles, to man made sources such

 as cattle troughs.
 In times of extreme heat large flocks of budgies